qwtel/node-kv-storage/README.md

 * Since there is no IndexedDB in node, `backingStore` is not implemented.
 * Using typed arrays as keys works, but when using `keys()` or `entries()` they will be returned in the form `JSON.parse(JSON.stringify(yourTypedArray))`.
 Typically this will look like `{ '0': 255, '1': 255, ... }`.
+* Storage areas with the name `default` and `storage` will both map to the directory `storage`.

+## Questions

+### How do I change the storage directory?
+`node-persist` provides the `dir` option to specify the directory in which to write files.
+The KV Storage proposal intended for browsers has no such option, and for compatibility this library doesn't provide this option either.
+In my opinion, providing the file path as configuration option is bad idea anyway, instead `node-kv-storage` takes inspiration form the Twelve Factor App takes the base directory from the environment variable `NODE_KV_STORAGE_DIR`.

+### How do I change the serialization / deserialization ?
+Currently not implemented